iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

     Live Telemetry Updates in Mission Planner

 To test telemetry when spinning, use the Motor Test tab to spin the module.
-The image below shows an example of spinning the module at 5% throttle for 200 seconds, which will keep the module spinning for a long time to make it easy to check the telemetry.
+The image below shows an example of spinning the module at 5% throttle for 200 seconds, which will keep the module spinning for an extended period, making it easier to check the telemetry.

 .. figure:: ../_static/tutorial_images/fc_telemetry_tutorial/mp_motor_test.png